We have been talking to rangatahi throughout the country about their opinions on issues affecting them.

 NZ is in the middle of a housing crisis with many sides - cost, quality and availability among them.
 But every child has the right to a safe and healthy home.

-Every day in NZ, kids are turning up to school with no shoes, no coats and empty bellies.
-How can we ensure that every Kiwi kid gets a fair chance to learn?
+How can we ensure that every Kiwi child gets a fair chance to learn?

 19 year old Lyric Brooklyn has spent time living on the streets since his early teens.
 He talks about the challenges of being young and homeless in Wellington.

-Last month New Zealand's approach to ensuring the rights of our children are upheld came under the scrutiny of the UN Committee on the Rights of the Child.
+New Zealand's approach to ensuring the rights of our children are upheld has come under the scrutiny of the UN Committee on the Rights of the Child.

 Kyla Reina is a Women's Refuge counsellor who works with children of women living in abusive relationships.
 She says that young people are victims as well.